Arthur1459/MissionZ/README.md

 ### How to play MissionZ :

+#### If you have never use github projects/python, go to "How to play.md".

-First of all, to launch the game you need to launch main.py.
+First of all, to launch the game you need to launch MissionZ.py.
 You can just open it with a python interpreter and run it, or directly run it from a terminal (type "python3.9 path_to_main.py").